Writing task 2 model answers

 Official model answers

-This is the official IELTS website by the British Council.
-It only has one model answer (to what extent do you agree or disagree with this opinion?), but it will help you to generally understand how to write a good essay.
+This official IELTS website by the British Council has only one model answer (to what extent do you agree or disagree with this opinion?) but it will help you to understand how to write a good essay.